charlesastaylor/Performance_Monitoring_Counters/README.md

 Jai module to enable collecting Performance-Monitoring Counters (PMCs) thread-safe, continuously on a running program.
+Last tested on beta 0.2.006.

 Inspired (and significantly aided!) by ["The Computer Enhance 2024 International Event Tracing for Windows Halloween Spooktacular Challenge"](https://www.computerenhance.com/p/announcing-the-etw-halloween-spooktacular).